cwi-dis/VR2Gather/Documentation/41-record-playback.md

 ## Recording

 - To capture the RGBD camera streams during the session: edit `cameraconfig.json` and add a toplevel entry `system.record_to_directory=rgbddirectory` where `rgbddirectory` is an absolute or relative path to a directory where the RGBD streams will be recorded (one file per camera).
 Create that directory.
+Ensure `sync_master_serial` is set.
 - To capture user position and orientation during the session: edit `config.json` and add a field `LocalUser.PositionTracker.outputFile=positionfilename`, where `positionfilename` is the relative or absolute pathname where the timestamped JSON position data will be saved.
 - Run the session.
 - Save the `rgbddirectory` and `positionfilename` files.